2019 Best Volunteer Abroad Programs, Organizations, & Projects

 For four to eight weeks, you’ll have the chance to feed, groom, and walk huskies, help with ranch maintenance, go dogsledding and snowmobiling (if you’re volunteering in the winter), clear and prepare dogsled tracks, and more.
 Located in British Columbia, Alberta, Ontario, or the Yukon, this program is excellent for volunteers who love animals and the outdoors, and starts from $1,395 for your first four weeks.

 If you’ve always wanted to visit the Amazon, Fronteering invites you to help with bush dog research and monitoring in the rainforest, with tasks such as setting camera traps, collecting data, helping with community activities, performing research, and much more.
-This opportunity starts from one week at $695, and you’re invited to stay up to six weeks to help further research, get to know the community, and rough it in the Amazon Rainforest.
+This volunteer abroad opportunity starts from one week at $695, and you’re invited to stay up to six weeks to help further research, get to know the community, and rough it in the Amazon Rainforest.

 Through this program, you’ll delve into the jungles of Guyana to help an indigenous community create a sustainable, eco-friendly infrastructure through construction, maintenance, wildlife research, and more.
 And depending on your skills and background, you can also teach IT skills, build wildlife viewing camps, and much more.
 You’re invited to stay two to eight weeks, starting at $1,695.

-If you need help navigating all of your choices for international travel, check out Abroadly, Volunteer Forever's new booking platform that helps you find and apply for meaningful volunteer trips, long-term service projects, internships, and TEFL certification and teaching placements.
+If you need help navigating all of your choices for international travel, check out Abroadly, Volunteer Forever's new booking platform that helps you find and apply for meaningful volunteer abroad trips, long-term service projects, internships, and TEFL certification and teaching placements.